12 Ways to Stop Dog Barking

 1) Get a Dog Walker

 Taking your dog on walks is fun and good exercise for you both, but this is obviously not an option when you’re out.
-Giving them a healthy outlet for all that energy is a fantastic way to tire them out so they’d rather than sleep than bark their heads off.
+Giving them a healthy outlet for all that energy is a fantastic way to tire them out so they’d rather sleep than bark their heads off.

 Keep them active when you’re not around by having someone walk your dog.
 You can have members of your household take turns based on everyone’s schedules, or use a trusted service like Rover to give your dog all the exercise and attention they need whenever you’d like.

 It’s normal to get annoyed or upset when your dog is barking and will not stop.
 But the last thing you want to do is to give in to your emotions and start yelling or getting animated towards them.
 Your dog does not know how to interpret this.